GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 God is at the helm.
 Never doubt it.
 When we are confronted with opposition, He will open the way when there appears to be no way.
 Our individual efforts may be humble and appear somewhat insignificant.
 But the accumulated good works of all, laboring together with a common purpose, will bring to pass great and wondrous accomplishments.
 The world will be a better place for our united service.
 Our people will be a happy people, a blessed people, a people whose shepherd is our Lord, leading us through pastures green and peaceful, if we will walk after His pattern and in His light.

 Let not any voices of discontent disturb you.
 Let not the critics worry you.
-As Alma declared long ago, “Trust no one to be your teacher nor your minister, except he be a man of God, walking in his ways and keeping his commandments” (Mosiah 23:14).
+As Alma declared long ago, “Trust no one to be your teacher nor your minister, except he be a man of God, walking in his ways and keeping his commandments” ([[Mosiah 23.14|Mosiah 23:14]]).

 The truth is in this church.
 The authority is in this priesthood.
 The leadership is in this great body of priesthood at every level of governance.
-As the Psalmist declared: “Behold, he that keepeth Israel shall neither slumber nor sleep” (Ps.
-121:4).
+As the Psalmist declared, “Behold, he that keepeth Israel shall neither slumber nor sleep” ([[Psalms 121.4|Ps.
+121:4]]).

 He who is our Savior slumbers not nor sleeps as He watches over this His kingdom.